msepulcre/CAM-model/README.md

 # Empirical Models for the Realistic Generation of Cooperative Awareness Messages in Vehicular Networks
-This repository includes the models presented in the following article:
+This repository includes the models presented in the following paper:

     Rafael Molina-Masegosa, Miguel Sepulcre, Javier Gozalvez, Friedbert Berens, Vincent Martinez "Empirical Models for the Realistic Generation of Cooperative Awareness Messages in Vehicular Networks",